avajs/ava/docs/06-configuration.md

 **This documents the upcoming AVA 3 release.
 See the [AVA 2](https://github.com/avajs/ava/blob/v2.4.0/docs/06-configuration.md) documentation instead.**

-All of the [CLI options][CLI] can be configured in the `ava` section of either your `package.json` file, or an `ava.config.js` file.
+All of the [CLI options][CLI] can be configured in the `ava` section of either your `package.json` file, or an `ava.config.*` file.
 This allows you to modify the default behavior of the `ava` command, so you don't have to repeatedly type the same options on the command prompt.

 To ignore files, prefix the pattern with an `!` (exclamation mark).